techidaily/site-fox-cloud/source/_posts/2024-approved-visual-verdict-clash-sj6-prodigy-versus-yis-4k-masterpiece.md

  If you are found of recording videos on the go then SJ6 Gyro Stabilizer feature can serve you with better results.
 Simply turn on Gyro mode during your recordings and it will adjust all ups and downs during motion recordings.
 No matter whether you are going to attach your camera to handlebar or wish to place it on helmet; this camera with ensure quality results in all cases.
 In case of Yi 4K you will be able to avail electronic image stabilization for 2.7K resolution level.
 It is designed using 3 axis type gyroscope and also includes 3-axis accelerometer to ensure smooth recording on the go.
 The cross border compensation feature makes videos more stable.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

  By comparing all the features, readers will find more reasons to buy Yi 4K action camera.
 Tests reveal its impressive video quality with stunning color distributions.
 It can also serve you better for travelling needs but those who want to shoot under water are advised to think about SJ6 cam.
 You will find wide range of options for mounts and accessories with SJ6 that make it easier to adjust even for tough location recordings.
 You will also be able to get Micro HDMI port option with external microphone support with SJCAM SJ6 Legend, all these features make it best for shooting videos at tough locations; it will definitely ensure impressive audio-video quality .